 I value good teaching.
 I traveled 10,000 miles to learn these arts.
 At the time, I was living in NYC, which is home to many good Qigong and Tai Chi teachers (and many bad ones).
 But I ended up in Malaysia because I wanted not just a good teacher, but a GREAT teacher.
 And I was willing to do whatever it took to learn from one.

 “When the student is ready, the teacher appears.” – Zen Adage

 I’m not saying that you need to travel 10,000 miles.
-I’m not even saying that you need to come learn from me.
 But if you don’t value good teaching, then you probably won’t even travel 1 mile.
 You’ll just order a few videos, and be done with it.
 Until you change your own attitude toward teaching, you’re not going to find a good teacher.
 And until you find a good teacher, you’re not going to get the results that you deserve.

 How Does He Look?